pixxstudios/pixxstudios/README.md

 ### Hi there 👋
-I am a Frontend developer based in Sydney.
+I am a Frontend developer based in Melbourne, Australia.

 - 🔭 I’m currently working on Javscript, ReactJS, NodeJS